About Kiran

 … that little con, eventually, became Furry Weekend Atlanta (currently, the fourth largest furry con).
 I could dedicate a whole section just to FWA.
 It became my main fandom involvement, and a big part of my life.
 I also assisted heavily with Rocket City Furmeet for a number of years, and volunteered at Mephit Furmeet, Anthrocon and a couple of other cons as well.

 Wow, reading over that now it sounds really pretentious.
-I’m actually a really nice guy, though!
+I’m actually a really nice girl, though!